goguma999/SQL_Tuning/learningbydoing.md

     or lower(CITY) like '%u' ;

 -- 24. Weather Observation Station 8
--- Query the list of CITY names from STATION which have vowels (i.e., a, e, i, o, and u) as both their first and last characters.
-Your result cannot contain duplicates. select distinct(CITY) from STATION where lower(substring(CITY,1,1)) in ('a','e','i','o','u') and lower(right(CITY,1)) in ('a','e','i','o','u') ;
+select distinct(CITY)
+from STATION
+where lower(substring(CITY,1,1)) in ('a','e','i','o','u')
+  and lower(right(CITY,1)) in ('a','e','i','o','u') ;

 -- 25. Weather Observation Station 9
+select distinct(CITY)
+from STATION
--- Query the list of CITY names from STATION that do not start with vowels.
-Your result cannot contain duplicates. select distinct(CITY) from STATION where lower(substring(CITY,1,1)) not in ('a','e','i','o','u') ;
+where lower(substring(CITY,1,1)) not in ('a','e','i','o','u') ;